 An automated driving system performs the whole dynamic driving task independently and regardless of conditions, without the need for a human driver to be present.
 The vehicle is truly a self-driving entity and can decide to abort a trip and come to a full stop.

 For their operation, C/AVs depend on key enabling technologies:

 Communications enable connectivity and are key to C/AV operations, providing the ability for a vehicle to communicate with other vehicles and its surroundings.
 Critical communication protocols and network technologies include Dedicated Short-Range Communications (DSRC), and Cellular Vehicle-to-Everything (C-V2X).

 Sensing Technologies are key enablers to AV operations, allowing vehicles to understand their surrounding environment.
 Relevant technologies include cameras and range sensors such as radars, LiDARs (Light Detection and Ranging) and ultrasonic sensors.

 ADVANCED ANALYTICS / ARTIFICIAL INTELLIGENCE (AI) / MACHINE LEARNING (ML)

-The U.S. National Highway Traffic Safety Administration (NHTSA) estimates that automated driving can reduce traffic fatalities by 94% by eliminating the root cause of road collisions; human error.
-Automated driving not only ensures higher safety levels on roads by, but also promotes comfort and frees up valuable time for commuters to pursue other activities.
+The U.S. National Highway Traffic Safety Administration (NHTSA) estimates that automated driving can reduce traffic fatalities by 94% by eliminating the root cause of road collisions: human error.
+Automated driving not only ensures higher safety levels on roads, but also promotes comfort and frees up valuable time for commuters to pursue other activities.
 Automated driving is also poised to reduce congestion and transportation costs and provide more mobility options.
 Since the use of vehicles is linked to other vital sectors, the level of opportunities and disruption of the adoption of AVs will be much broader.
-AVs are anticipated to bring transformative opportunities to the health care, media and advertising, urban planning, delivery, and auto insurance sectors.
+AVs are anticipated to bring transformative opportunities to the health care, media and advertising, urban planning, delivery and auto insurance sectors.